Andres9890/iagitbetter/README.md

    - API-fetched metadata (stars, forks, language, etc)
    - Branch and releases information
 2. All repository files are uploaded preserving directory structure
+3. Provider directories like `.github/`, `.gitlab/`, `.gitea/` are preserved
-3. Branches are included (if archived with `--all-branches`)
+4. Branches are included (if archived with `--all-branches`)
-4. Release files are included (if requested)
+5. Release files are included (if requested)
-5. The git bundle is included
+6. The git bundle is included
+7. User/organization avatar is included
-6. README.md is converted to HTML for the item description
+8. README.md is converted to HTML for the item description

 ### Archive Format
-- Identifier: `{owner}-{repo}-YYYYMMDD-HHMMSS`
+- Identifier: `{owner}-{repo}-{timestamp}`
 - Title: `{owner} - {repo}`
 - Date: First commit date (for historical accuracy)
 - Files: Complete repository structure, branches (if requested), releases (if requested), and git bundle